 You have a variety of financing options to finish your basement, including:

 - Home equity loan or line of credit.
 These are typically your least-expensive options, since both use your home as collateral.
 However, how much you’re able to borrow depends on the equity you own in your home — among other factors.

 - Personal loan or line of credit.
 If you’d prefer to avoid tapping into your home’s equity, you might want to consider a personal loan or line of credit.
 They typically have lower rates than credit cards and can go as high as $100,000.

 - Credit card.
 While you won’t want to use a credit card to finance your entire basement renovation, it can help pay for furniture and other small projects.
 These tend to come with higher APRs than the other options on this list.
 However, some cards come with 0% APR intro periods that can help you spread out costs over several months without paying interest.

-Compare financing offers to finish your basement
+Compare loans to finish your basement

 The cost of finishing your basement will truly depend on its current condition and the updates you’d like to make.
 The less finished the space, the more it will cost to turn it into a cozy hideaway.